Kiera Cullen

 Off-Site Teacher

-KB is an emerging creative and teaching artist in Pittsburgh, PA.
-KB is passionate about uplifting and connecting the creative voices of Pittsburgh.
-KB has always found solace in self-expression, whether through visual art, writing, or performance.
-KB’s path found intersection with education in November 2023 through the Ramp-up fellowship program at Assemble.
-This past May, KB was officially hired on as a part time off-site teacher at Assemble.
+Karter is an emerging creative and teaching artist in Pittsburgh, PA.
+Karter is passionate about uplifting and connecting the creative voices of Pittsburgh.
+Karter has always found solace in self-expression, whether through visual art, writing, or performance.
+Karter’s path found intersection with education in November 2023 through the Ramp-up fellowship program at Assemble.
+In May of 2024, Karter was officially hired on as a part time off-site teacher at Assemble.

 Their journey as a teaching artist has not only enhanced their personal creativity, but also provided an opportunity to become more involved with the Pittsburgh community and share their unique perspective with others.

-When they’re not working on various creative projects, KB enjoys spending time in nature, embracing magic, and adventuring around with their lovely friends
+When they’re not working on various creative projects, Karter enjoys spending time in nature, embracing magic, and adventuring around with their lovely friends

 Assemble Board of Directors